COMBINE-lab/salmon/doc/source/salmon.rst

 performing a base-to-base alignment of the read to the transcript.
 Quasi-mapping is typically **much** faster to compute than traditional (or full) alignments, and can sometimes provide superior accuracy by being more robust to errors in the read or genomic variation from the reference sequence.
+More details about quasi-mappings, and how they are computed, can be found `here <http://bioinformatics.oxfordjournals.org/content/32/12/i192.full>`_.

 Salmon currently supports two different methods for mapping reads to transcriptomes;
 (SMEM-based) lightweight-alignment and quasi-mapping.
 SMEM-based mapping is the original